 The Genesis of TritonWear Training Zones

-Our training zones are the result of extensive research into the top training zone methodologies from around the world, like France, British Swimming, USA Swimming, Australia Swimming, Urbanchek, etc.
+Our training zones are a direct result of extensive research into the top training zone methodologies from around the world, like France, British Swimming, USA Swimming, Australia Swimming, Urbanchek, and more.

 How did we do it?

-We started by plotting them all against the lactate threshold because it was the only parameter that all of these systems could agree upon, and then explored the science behind each system's construction (and any problems they had) with breakdowns in order to respect cross-discipline differences.
+We started by plotting them all against the lactate threshold because it was the only parameter all these systems could agree upon.
+Then, we explored the science behind each system's construction with breakdowns to respect cross-discipline differences.

-The shocking finding was how different each methodology is regarding zoning.
-These differences can quickly affect a swimmer's ability to adapt to changing training environments and new coaches (i.e. going to college).
-Especially if the coach uses different methodologies (which is likely given how many options there are).
+What we found was that each methodology was vastly different regarding zoning.
+These differences may quickly affect a swimmer's ability to adapt to changing training environments and new coaches (i.e. going to college).
+Especially considering how likely each coach is to follow a different zoning system.

-Finally, we took the best elements from our findings to create a new, universal zoning system.
-You’ll find this in our new app.
+Finally, we used our findings' best elements to create a new, universal zoning system.
+You'll find this in the TritonWear app.

-Although lactate testing to determine Lactate Threshold (LT) and Lactate Turning Point (LTP) / Maximal Lactate Steady State (MLSS) is still the gold standard for creating speed zones, it is also quite invasive, expensive and cannot be conducted during every training session.
-TritonWear simplifies the process by updating Critical Swim Speed (CSS) estimates after each tracked pool session, making zoning that much easier.
+Although lactate testing to determine Lactate Threshold (LT) and Lactate Turning Point (LTP) is still the gold standard for creating speed zones, it is also quite invasive, expensive and cannot be conducted during every training session.
+TritonWear simplifies the process by updating Critical Swim Speed (CSS) estimates after each tracked pool session, making zoning much easier.

-If you see yourself as a coach with a growth mindset, or someone who is ready to take coaching to the next level, grab this playbook; it's step-by-step guidance to help you integrate data into your training.
+If you see yourself as a coach with a growth mindset or someone ready to take coaching to the next level, grab this playbook; it's step-by-step guidance to help you integrate data into your training.